-The ZENworks Icon is located in the Windows notification area (system tray).
+The ZENworks Icon Description: System Tray (Blue Z) icon is located in the Windows notification area (system tray).
 You can click the icon to display the ZENworks Agent window.

 To view the agent properties, right click the ZENworks icon and select Technician Application.
 The ZENworks Agent Properties window is displayed.